 We are proud to offer advanced diagnostics that incorporate the four most important new technologies:

 - 3T Multiparametric MR Imaging & 3D Prostate Mapping

 At our center, we use more specific FDA-approved biomarkers to determine if further testing is indicated.
-These include PSA and Free PSA, PSA/volume = PSA density, and the new PHI (Prostate Health Index) which includes these as well as [-2] pro PSA.
-A new 4KScore® Test evaluates the risk of having a high-grade tumor (learn more at http://www.opkolab.com/4Kscore_Test.html)
+These include PSA and Free PSA, PSA/volume = PSA density.
+A new 4KScore® Test evaluates the risk of having a high-grade tumor (learn more at https://www.4kscore.com/patients)

 The 3T MRI image on the left clearly shows an obvious tumor (outlined in green).

 MRI guided fusion biopsy revealed Gleason grade 7 cancer.